Super Boy (TV series)

 Super Boy or Happy Boy (快乐男声 (快樂男聲, Kuàilè Nánshēng); literally "Happy Boys") was a Chinese singing contest for male contestants.
 It was organized by Hunan Satellite Television in 2007, as a spin-off of its popular Super Girl series.
-It's a talent show which aims at uncovering talented tomorrow new male stars.
+It's a talent show aiming to uncover tomorrow's new male stars.

 Outline

-Partly inspired by the many spinoffs of the UK show Pop Idol, the competition was open to any male contestant regardless of his origin, appearance, or how he sings.
+Partly inspired by the many spinoffs of the UK show Pop Idol, the competition was open to any male contestant regardless of their origin, appearance, or how they sang.
 The restricted audition sessions drew contestants over the age of 18.
-Many applicants travelled long distances to take part in the competition hoping to become the next pop star in China and elsewhere.
+Many applicants travelled long distances to participate in the competition, hoping to become the next pop star in China and elsewhere.

-Following the selection of contestants in the six regions, the competition began with the preliminary rounds.
-Preliminaries were held in each of the six locations where auditions were located.
-Television viewers were able to watch each of the preliminaries and vote for their favorite singers.
+The competition began with the preliminary rounds, following the selection of contestants in the six regions.
+Preliminaries were held in each of the six locations where auditions were held.
+Television viewers could watch each preliminary and vote for their favorite singers.
 Voting was conducted by telephone and text messaging.

-The regional preliminaries are followed by a weekly broadcast knockout competition held in Changsha, Hunan province.
-Viewers call in to vote for their favourite singers, and the weakest two—as voted by the judges and the audience's weekly SMS— face-off subsequently in a PK, short for Player Kill.
+A weekly broadcast knockout competition follows the regional preliminaries in Changsha, Hunan province.
+Viewers call in to vote for their favourite singers, and the weakest two—as voted by the judges and the audience's weekly SMS— face off in a PK, short for Player Kill.
 The term is derived from kill-or-be-killed multiplayer online games.
 The singer with the fewest votes is then eliminated.
 Unlike Pop Idol, the last event is contested between the final three, rather than the final two contestants.

 Unlike American Idol, judges for the competition were selected from different backgrounds in society.
-A few dozen "audience judges" were selected in addition to several professional judges.
+A few dozen "audience judges" and several professional judges were selected.

 Democratic expression

-One of the main factors contributing to the show's popularity was that viewers are able to participate in the judging process by sending text messages with their mobile phones to vote for their favorite contestants.
-This was, according to Jim Yardley of International Herald Tribune, considered as one of the largest "democratic" voting exercises in mainland China.
+One of the main factors contributing to the show's popularity was that viewers could participate in the judging process by sending text messages with their mobile phones to vote for their favorite contestants.
+According to Jim Yardley of the International Herald Tribune, this was considered one of the largest "democratic" voting exercises in mainland China.

 Reaction

-The contest selected many stars like Chen Chusheng, Jason Zhang, Chen Xiang, Vision Wei, Hua Chenyu and so on.
-It gives the young boys, who love music, the way to achieve dreams.
+The contest selected many stars, such as Chen Chusheng, Jason Zhang, Chen Xiang, Vision Wei, Hua Chenyu and so on.
+It gives young boys who love music a way to achieve their dreams.
 But it also caused some criticism.
-Some people think it contributes to the atmosphere of daydream of becoming stars.
+Some people think it contributes to the atmosphere of daydreaming about becoming a star.
 Many young people change their attention from study to music and singing, without considering whether they have this gift.
 In sum, it once became a fashion.

 Season summary

 2007 season

 The first season of Super Boy aired from May 25 to July 20, 2007.
-Although the winners of the competition were not promised recording contracts, the top three winners signed such deals.
+Although the competition winners were not promised recording contracts, the top three winners signed such deals.